AutoPCR: Automated Phenotype Concept Recognition by Prompting: Experiments

-On BIOC-GS, which consists of noisy clinical observations, we observe a clear performance trend across method categories: prompt-based methods outperform neural methods, which in turn outperform dictionary-based ones, consistent with prior findings \cite{groza2024evaluation, qi2024improved, shlyk2024real}.
+On BIOC-GS consisting of noisy clinical notes, we observe a clear trend across method categories: prompt-based methods outperform neural methods, which in turn surpass dictionary-based ones, consistent with prior findings \citep{groza2024evaluation, qi2024improved, shlyk2024real}.
 This pattern reflects their respective modeling capabilities.
-Prompt-based methods rely on LLMs with strong language understanding abilities for entity linking, enabling them to better handle free-form and lexically diverse clinical text.
+Prompt-based methods use LLMs with strong language understanding abilities for entity linking, enabling them to better handle free-form and lexically diverse clinical text.
 Neural methods, typically fine-tuned on structured, ontology-aligned corpora, struggle to generalize to such noisy input.
 Dictionary-based methods perform worst, as they lack semantic understanding and rely solely on exact or approximate string matching.
-Within the prompt-based category, for the same reason, REAL performs better than AutoPCR due to its use of LLM-generated definition-similarity-based concept retrieval, which relies less on the surface forms of the entities.

-On GSC-2024 and ID-68, which feature longer and more standardized text with less surface-level variation in entities, AutoPCR remains highly competitive, even though the advantage of language understanding becomes less pronounced.
-The top-performing baselines on these two datasets, FastHPOCR and PhenoBERT, are both evaluated on data partially labeled by their respective research teams, potentially introducing bias in their favor.
-Also, neither method achieves top performance on the other's dataset.
-AutoPCR, by contrast, consistently ranks just behind these baselines and achieves the (second) best average rank across mention-level and document-level evaluations.
-Unlike in BIOC-GS, AutoPCR significantly outperforms REAL in this setting.
-This advantage stems from its more comprehensive entity extraction strategy, which improves recall, and a candidate concept retrieval module that efficiently models semantic similarity by filtering noisy entities and prioritizing high-quality candidates based on surface forms.
+On GSC-2024 and ID-68, which feature more standardized text with less surface-level variation in entities, AutoPCR remains highly competitive, even though the advantage of language understanding becomes less pronounced.
+The top-performers on these two datasets, FastHPOCR and PhenoBERT, do not bring the advantage to the other; by contrast, AutoPCR consistently ranks behind them in the second place.
+This may be possibly because both methods partially annotated the datasets themselves, introducing inductive bias in their favor.
+This is also reflected in the experimental results, where PhenoBERT achieves an outlier precision on ID-68, hinting at a bias in the dataset's construction (more in the Discussion section).
+Nevertheless, AutoPCR still secures the second best, outperforming the next best baseline by approximately 3\% in F1.
+Similarly, AutoPCR maintains a clear advantage over all other baselines except FastHPOCR on GSC-2024.
+This consistent lead demonstrates that AutoPCR remains robust even under deviating annotation criteria.
+Unlike on BIOC-GS, AutoPCR here significantly outperforms REAL, which can be credited to two novel designs: (1) a comprehensive entity extraction approach that improves recall on long, standardized text compared to LLM-based extraction and (2) a candidate retrieval module that effectively models domain-specific semantic similarity to filter noisy entities while prioritizing high-quality candidates.